 One to three of every 1,000 children who become infected with measles will die from respiratory and neurologic complications.

-Nonimmune pregnant women may give birth prematurely or have a low birth weight baby.
+Pregnant women not immune may give birth prematurely or have a low birth weight baby.

 Long-term complications, such as subacute sclerosing panencephalitis (neurological disorder) are very rare, but fatal diseases of the central nervous system develop seven to 10 years after a person has measles even though the person seems to have fully recovered from the illness.